- Purchase the complete Expat Arrivals Australia Guide (PDF)

-In Australia, managers must take care not to appear aloof or out-of-touch with the members of their team – all members are equally important to the collective wellbeing of the group.
-Everyone is encouraged to air their opinions and ideas regularly.
-A wonderful feature of the Australian business world is that this egalitarian ethos provides opportunities for colleagues to form close personal bonds with one another.
+In Australia, all employees tend to be seen as equally important to the collective wellbeing of the group.
+Everyone is encouraged to share their opinions and ideas regularly, and this egalitarian ethos often leads to colleagues forming close personal bonds with one another.

 8.30am or 9.30am to 4.30pm or 5.30pm, Monday to Friday.